fmaussion/fmaussion.github.io/posts/iceland_trek/04_day.md

 title: From Skaftafell to Hverfisfljót, Day Four
 ---

-## Grænalón – Eldgîgur
+## Grænalón – Eldgígur

 After sunset it got extremely windy.
 A sand storm is battering our tent and Fabien's door herring gets loose.
 We have to go out and check all other herrings in haste.
-The wind is surprisingly mild and allows us to have a look at the sky.
-White stripes mystically lightens the sky.
+It’s around 3am and white mist mystically lightens the sky.
 It flickers here and there and quickly changes shape - the play of Northern Lights that aren’t strong enough to show any colour.
-It’s around 3am, and we go back to sleep.
+The wind is surprisingly mild and allows us to admire them a bit longer before we tighten all guylines and go back to sleep.

 In the morning we’re in silent mental preparation for the river crossing.
 Conni doesn’t even bother with putting on socks or shoes but dismantles the tent wearing her neoprene socks and Crocs.
 Unsurprisingly, we’re also not very hungry so breakfast is quickly dealt with.
 The very few options we have to attempt to wade through the river are all a few steps away from our camp.
 On the river's far side a dark wet line looms out of the water and indicates a drop in the water level during the night of slightly more than 5cm.
 Better than nothing, we think.
 Any a tiny weakening of the current could make all the difference.